pranshu314/cli-pomodoro-timer/README.md

 # cli-pomodoro-timer
-A command line animated pomodoro timer inspired by bashbunni's youtube video :- "https://youtu.be/GfQjJBtO-8Y?si=bX9jey989A9vWzET".
+A command line animated pomodoro timer for Mac OS inspired by bashbunni's youtube video :- "https://youtu.be/GfQjJBtO-8Y?si=bX9jey989A9vWzET".
 This script takes 3 command line arguments:
 1. The length of work session in minutes
 2. The length of rest session in minutes